ameerfaisi/phpstrom/phpstrom/README.md

-This is my phpstrom and git integration practice file.
+This is my Phpstrom and git integration practice file.